wikimedia-france/Lingua-Libre/README.md

 # (DEPRECATED) This project is the (now archived) 2016-2017 version
-You can find the current version on https://github.com/Lingua-Libre/
+You can find the current version on https://github.com/Lingua-Libre/ and [LinguaLibre.fr](https://lingualibre.fr).

 # Lingua-Libre
 [LinguaLibre.fr](https://lingualibre.fr) – Massive Open Audio Recording is an opensource platform and